 Pond Bacteria

-Natural bacteria assists in keeping pond water clear.
+Natural bacteria assist in keeping pond water clear.
 Bacterial colonies flourish in the stone and gravel and break down nutrients that would feed algae growth.
 While these bacteria occur naturally, many pond owners choose to supplement with commercially available pond bacteria early in the Spring, and some follow a monthly regimen of adding bacteria.
 Pond bacteria can be purchased through Meadows Farms or one of the many pond supply companies on the internet.
 We have found that products from Ecological Laboratories, although very stinky, are very effective, but there are many good products available.
 We do not recommend most products billed as algae killers unless they specifically state that they are safe for fish and plants.
 Chlorine or bleach should never be added to a pond with fish or plants.

 Algae